 O M o t i o n

 We gather with prayerful presence, cultivating creative expression through a living vocabulary of movements, to share healing messages with the world.
-Offering healing ceremony, performance art, ritual theater, and education amongst community to inspire artful awareness, intentional movement and harmonic connection with our natural environment.
+Offering ceremony, performance art, ritual theater, and education amongst community to inspire artful awareness, intentional movement and harmonic connection with our natural environment.

 For booking e-mail: